Alexander Calder

 Early Life

-Alexander Calder was born in 1898 in Pennsylvania, USA.
-Art was part of his family life, because both his parents were artists.
+Alexander Calder was born in 1898 in Pennsylvania, USA into a family of artists.
 As a child, he loved to build things with his hands, especially toys made from wire and wood.
+He studied engineering in college, which helped him understand balance and movement, two ideas that became very important in his art.

 Discovering His Style